steven-szk/JetVisionModel/README.md

 ## JetVisionModel
-Run U-net for jetson orin nano super for image ML
+Run U-net for jetson orin nano super for image ML CAMERA CAPCTURE -> Jetson -> ESP for disp
+                          -> Server for debug

 # New venv with system packages
 python3 -m venv --system-site-packages .venv